gchq/gaffer-doc/docs/getting-started/example-deployment/additional-config.md

 `ImportFromLocalFile` usage is demonstrated in the [using the API](./using-the-api.md) section to load some data.

-This operation allows us to pass a local (to the container) CSV file which will be read line by line and get a stream of the line strings.
-This is very useful when we start using Operation Chains as, we can pass this stream of data as the input to the next operation in the chain similar to shell pipes.
+This operation allows us to pass a local CSV file (in the container) which will be read line by line and get a stream of the line strings.
+This is very useful when we start using Operation Chains as we can pass this stream of data as the input to the next operation in the chain similar to shell pipes.